pact-foundation/pact-ruby/documentation/verifying-pacts.md

 ## Using rake pact:verify:at

-You can also verify a pact at any arbitrary local or remote URL using the `pact:verify:at` task.
+You can verify a pact at any arbitrary local or remote URL using the `pact:verify:at` task.
-This is useful when you are writing the consumer and provider concurrently, and wish to
+This is useful when you are developing the consumer and provider concurrently, and wish to verify the pact you have just generated in the consumer code base.
+It will use the same pact_helper file as `pact:verify`.

     $ rake pact:verify:at[../path-to-your-consumer-project/specs/pacts/my_consumer-my_provider.json]
     $ rake pact:verify:at[http://build-box/MyConsumerBuild/latestSuccessful/artifacts/my_consumer-my_provider.json]